 Alice and Friends is a vegetarian restaurant on the north side in Edgewater.
 I've been there several times and have never had a bad meal.
 I'll go as far as saying that it's not only my go-to veggie spot, it may be my favorite restaurant in Edgewater.
 It's also almost entirely vegan.

-The un-meat selection consists of beef, duck, chicken alternatives and my dinner companion questioned how it was possible for someone who doesn't eat meat to make food that tastes like meat.
+The un-meat selection consists of beef, duck, chicken alternatives and my gonfiabili dinner companion questioned how it was possible for someone who doesn’t eat meat to make food that tastes like meat.
 How can the chefs be vegetarians?
 Who knows but the bottom line is that the different pseudo-meats are disturbingly close to the genuine article.

-I complained about Karen's Cooked trying to make veggie alternatives instead of dishes that played to the strengths of the ingredients.
-Here it actually works, partly because they all taste so specifically like what they're impersonating and partly because the differences are appealing.
+like what they’re impersonating and partly because the differences are appealing.
 Some ingredients have a surprising sweetness.
 Though the duck tastes like duck, etc.

 It's vegan cheesecake and it rocks.
 It's so good that I would